In this article

 Sizing: XXS to XXL | Quality: Grade-A | Style and details: Crewneck | Price: $

 There’s a reason Naadam is a leader in the affordable cashmere space.
-They offer a wide selection of 100 percent cashmere fittings — including sweaters, cardigans, joggers, and even bike shorts — for a fraction of what you’d pay elsewhere.
-I tested the brand’s most popular sweater, the Essential, which retails at just $75.
+It offers a wide selection of 100 percent cashmere fittings — including sweaters, cardigans, joggers, and even bike shorts — for a fraction of what you’d pay elsewhere.
+I tested the brand’s most popular sweater, which retails at $98.
 Upon receiving it, I did notice very minor pills around the sleeve, but they weren’t enough to cause alarm.
-It’s soft, without being mushy (an indicator of lower-quality cashmere) but it does have a slight slickness to it.
+It’s soft without being mushy (an indicator of lower-quality cashmere), but it does have a slight slickness to it.
 The fit is as classic as it gets: a crewneck with ribbing at the neck, cuffs, and hem.
-I’ve worn the sweater twice, and it’s held up well so far.
+After about a year and a half now, I’d say it’s held up well for the price.
+It does pill more than some of the other sweaters I’ve tested, but it’s nothing a de-piller can’t handle.
 The arms have stretched out ever so slightly, but that’s mainly because I roll up my sleeves at least a couple of times throughout the day.
 Experts we spoke to also praised the brand’s quality.
 Kate Mullin, director of brand marketing and global communications at Anine Bing, says “the quality, the color variety, and, best of all, the prices make them one of my favorite places to buy cashmere sweaters.”

 Best less-expensive cashmere sweater

-For an even more affordable cashmere sweater, the brand Quince (notably known for their soft sheets) offers $50 crewneck and V-neck options.
-As with Naadam, I tried the brand’s most affordable option and have worn it twice.
+For an even more affordable cashmere sweater, the brand Quince (notably known for its soft sheets) offers $50 crewneck and V-neck options.
+As with Naadam, I tried the brand’s most affordable option.
+I’ve had the sweater for about a year, and like the above, it’s pilled around the arms and waist.
 It has ribbing on the neck, cuffs, and hem.
 While the cuff ribbing on Quince’s sweater is slightly shorter, they are marginally tighter and don’t stretch out as much as Naadam’s.
 It’s as soft to the touch, too, but Quince’s seems ever-so-slightly lighter in terms of weight.
 So, quality-wise, I’d say it holds up next to the best-overall option.
-Where it does lack, though, is sizing and color options.
-Quince only offers sizes XS to XL (Naadam offers XXS to XXL) and 15 colorways (versus 18 at Naadam).
+It’s comparable in sizing, too: Quince offers XS to 3X (sizes 1X–3X are on a separate product page), while Nadaam offers XXS to XXL.
+Where it does lack, though, is color options.
+Quince only offers 19 colorways (versus 22 at Naadam).

 Best striped cashmere sweater